 One hundred sixty calories aren’t too bad for just 12 minutes.

-Keep in mind; many variables determine how many calories a person could burn for any given activity.
+Keep in mind; many variables determine how many calories a person can burn for any given activity.

 - Activity level